Enterprise experience management platform with a dual focus on industry-leading software + hands-on service.

 Following through on an employee engagement program requires the same focused planning, development, accountability, and assessment that drive every successful business practice.
 Tracking actions around behaviors that address an employee’s everyday needs will increase the likelihood that engagement will improve.

 HR departments can support organizations by implementing systems that make it easy to track improvement plans.
-In addition to improving accountability, interactive action-planning tools allow organizations to find pockets of success and share best practices across the company.
+In addition to improving accountability, interactive action planning allows organizations to find pockets of success and share best practices across the company.

 Putting this all together, your survey cadence should allow time for managers to take action between waves.
-For some brands that can be a couple months, for others, it’s six months.
+For some brands, that can be a couple of months; for others, it’s six months.
 Building in that time between waves is crucial to not overload managers and give employees time to see real change in the workplace.